If you have a backyard, make it a safe play for your children to play by checking for potential hazards. Six tips to keep in mind:

-- If you use pesticides or herbicides on your lawn or garden, read the instructions carefully.
+pesticides or herbicides on your lawn or garden, use only organic-approved products, and read and follow the instructions carefully.
 Don't allow children to play on a treated lawn for at least forty-eight hours.

-- When you cook food outdoors, screen the grill so that your child cannot touch it, and explain that it is hot like the stove in the kitchen.
+Hot grills.
+When you cook food outdoors, screen the grill so your child cannot touch it, and explain that it is hot like the stove in the kitchen.
 Store propane grills so your child cannot reach the knobs.
-Be sure charcoal is cold before you dump it.
+Be sure charcoal is cold before dumping it.